 If your complaint is urgent because of the COVID-19 situation or for another reason, notify us when you file your complaint.
 Use one of these two methods:

-The reception desk is closed to the public.
-A drop box is not currently accessible.
+The reception desk has reopened to the public.
 You can file materials by mail, fax, and email.

 If you have trouble meeting a filing deadline because of the COVID-19 situation, contact your case manager.